All the Gear You Need for a Gym-Level Strength Training Workout

 Runners who stopped their strength training retained the benefits for four weeks, and got faster.

 Doing all of your strength training in your running shoes?
-It's probably time for another tactic.
+It's probably time for a different tactic.

 Start with a solid structure.
 Then educate yourself, focus on form, and get to work.